Keep your gut happy with these ten tips + foods to incorporate into your diet

 5. Eat non-starchy fruits and vegetables

 It is essential to include multiple serving of fruits and vegetables in your meal plan because they’re high in fiber and that feeds healthy bacteria.
-Just make sure some of your servings are non-starchy — add broccoli, greens, cauliflowers, brussels sprouts.
+Just make sure some of your servings are non-starchy — add broccoli, greens, cauliflowers, or brussels sprouts.
 Green and cruciferous veggies are a must on my weekly grocery list!
 And remember that while fruit is healthy, it does contain fructose and too much is not optimal for your gut health, especially if you’re working to address severe gut issues.
 So make sure you eat fruits and vegetables, not just fruit!

 6. Drink plenty of fluids